 Some Plan provisions may be impacted by the pension legislation that is applicable based on your jurisdiction of employment.
 A member’s jurisdiction of employment is based on the location of their employment and specifically, where they report to work.

-Separation or divorce if your province of employment is Ontario
+Separation or divorce if your jurisdiction of employment is Ontario

 Many people go through a breakdown in their marriage or common-law relationship during their working career.
 If this applies to you, it is important to keep in mind that your pension may represent a significant part of the family property you've built during your relationship with your former spouse.

-If you and your former spouse were married, the Ontario Family Law Act requires that the value of the pension you earned during your time together be included in the calculation of net family property.
+If your jurisdiction of employment is Ontario, and you and your former spouse were married, the Ontario Family Law Act requires that the value of the pension you earned during your time together be included in the calculation of net family property.
 There is no requirement to divide the pension, only to consider its value in the division of all family property.

 For common-law spouses, there is no requirement under Ontario family law to divide net family property (including the value of any pension assets) on breakdown of their spousal relationship.
 You may however decide to do so.